GPUOpen-Drivers/llpc/docs/CodingStandards.md

 Despite the look of much LLVM code, the LLVM coding standard does actually recommend placing a comment at the top of a function/method. :-)

-In LLPC, that is mandatory.
+In LLPC, it is mandatory to add a comment at the top of each class declaration, function definition and out-of-line method definition.
+The comment should start with a separator line `// ======` (117 equals signs for a total width of 120).

 Parameters should be commented in the main comment at the top of the function like this:

 ```